yschindel/NHMzh-viz-services/README.md

 Uses the @ThatOpen Companies library.

-### viz_cost-consumer

-Coming Soon.
-TODO: link to README
-This consumer writes to a database.
-It will write/update the same items as `viz_lca-consumer`.
-Be careful to keep them in sync.

-### viz_lca-consumer
+### viz_lca-cost-consumer

-Coming Soon.
-TODO: link to README
-This consumer writes to a database.
-It will write/update the same items as `viz_cost-consumer`.
-Be careful to keep them in sync.
+This consumer writes parquet files to minio

-### Database for Data History
+### Data History

-- MongoDB
+Parquet files on minio are used to capture data.

 ## Prerequisites

 - Docker
 - Docker Compose
-- Node.js (for running the unit tests locally)
+- Node.js
 - Go

 ## Environment Variables